 Extra set of clothing to keep at CINHS: When children's clothing becomes soiled during their time at school, children are changed into extra clothing from home (the child's soiled clothing is then returned home in a plastic bag).
-CINHS very much appreciates families making sure their child always has a full set of clean, dry clothing at school to change into if necessary.
+With the licensed capacity of 16 EHS children at CINHS-Tudor Road and the licensed capacity of 24 EHS children at CINHS-16th Street, CINHS very much appreciates families making sure their child always has a full set of clean, dry clothing at school to change into if necessary.

-Proper outerwear: As children participate in outdoor play during their time at CINHS each day (weather permitting), it is very important to make sure your child arrives at school prepared to be outdoors, we count on our families to be sure children come prepared with appropriate outdoor gear.
+Proper outerwear: As children participate in outdoor play during their time at CINHS each day (weather permitting), it is very important to make sure your child arrives at school prepared to be outdoors.
+With 40 children at the Center, we count on our families to be sure children come prepared with appropriate outdoor gear.
 If you need assistance obtaining outdoor gear for your child, please contact your Family Advocate.